Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Deputy Minister Viet, Vietnam's achievements after nearly 40 years of renovation are the result of the policy of putting people at the center of all development policies, promoting human rights comprehensively, and prioritizing care and protection of vulnerable groups.

-The Deputy Minister affirmed that if elected to the Human Rights Council for the 2026-2028 term, Vietnam will strive to promote common goals, participate actively, constructively and responsibly to ensure better enjoyment of human rights by all people in the world.
+The Deputy Minister affirmed that if elected to the Human Rights Council for the 2026-2028 term, Vietnam will strive to promote common goals, participate actively, constructively and responsibly to ensure better and better enjoyment of human rights by all people in the world.

 Vietnam is one of 14 countries elected by the UN General Assembly as a member of the Human Rights Council for the 2023-2025 term.
-This is the second time Vietnam has been elected to the UN Human Rights Council after the first time in 2013, for the 2014-2016 term.
+This is the second time Vietnam has been elected to the UN Human Rights Council, after the first time in 2013, for the 2014-2016 term.

 HQ (according to VnExpress)